-Affiliates of KKR beneficially own in excess of 10% of our issued and outstanding common stock.
-Because KKR Capital Markets LLC, an affiliate of KKR, is an underwriter in this offering and its affiliates own in excess of 10% of our issued and outstanding common stock, KKR Capital Markets LLC is deemed to have a "conflict of interest" under FINRA Rule 5121.
+The KKR Stockholders beneficially own in excess of 10% of our issued and outstanding common stock and will be selling stockholders in this offering and, as such, will receive in excess of 5% of the net proceeds of the offering.
+Because KKR Capital Markets LLC, an affiliate of the KKR Stockholders, is an underwriter in this offering, KKR Capital Markets LLC is deemed to have a "conflict of interest" under FINRA Rule 5121.
 Accordingly, this offering is being made in compliance with the requirements of FINRA Rule 5121.
-Pursuant to that rule, the appointment of a "qualified independent underwriter" is not required in connection with this offering, because a bona fide public market exists in the shares, as that term is defined in Rule 5121.
+Pursuant to that rule, the appointment of a "qualified independent underwriter" is not required in connection with this offering, because a bona fide public market exists in the shares, as that term is defined in FINRA Rule 5121.
 KKR Capital Markets LLC will not confirm any sales to any account over which it exercises discretionary authority without the specific written approval of the account holder.